AyrA/opb/README.md

 The TOR network download seems to be more stable as of now.
 Using normal Connections did terminate the download almost always for me.

+## CLI

+This Application can be started from the terminal

+    OPB.EXE /I <file> | [/H] /S <term>

+    /I <file>    - Import the given file
+    /S <term>    - Searches for the given term and outputs name and hash /H           - Don't output name, just hashes

 # TODO

 - [ ] Implement Export Feature